0xmmalik/raytracing/README.md

 * Sept.
 2, 2019 -- v0.48
 	* Initial code with 48% functional ray-tracer.
 Many times, the output image is obviously inaccurate.
+* Sept.
+3, 2019 -- v0.48-2
+	* No change in functionality.
+Tester class was updated and improved.